linode/docs/docs/applications/containers/kubernetes/how-to-deploy-kubernetes-on-linode-with-rancher-2-2/index.md

     ![Rancher enter server URL screen](enter-server-url.png "The server URL entry form")

 1. The default home page for your Rancher app will appear.
 This page normally displays a list of all of your Kubernetes clusters.
-Since you have not created a cluster yet, a placeholder image is shown instead:
+Since you have not created a cluster yet, you will not see any clusters listed.

     ![Rancher enter server URL screen](Rancher1.png "The server URL entry form")